xiaomingfuckeasylife/all-in-blockchain/blockchain102.md

     return nonce , hash[:]
 }
 ```
-> calculate the rightful nonce .
+> validate if the nonce is right .

 ```go
 func (pow *ProofOfwork) validate() bool{